 - Software Engineering, Tool Development and Deployment

-We maintain an active Wiki as our central role within the Knowledge Engineering Working Group of the Biomedical Informatics Research Network (BIRN) describing all aspects of our work, if you'd like to dive into a little more detail.
+We maintain an active 'Wiki' that provides a working record and documentation for our work, if you'd like to dive into a little more detail.
 We are a subgroup within the large dynamic team of the Information Integration Group under Craig Knoblock at ISI.